paige-marie/cs457_Project/README.md

 The server makes the player’s moves on the board, updating the board state and checking if the moving is a winning one.
 If it is, the players are notified, their connections are closed, and the server returns to a waiting-for-players state.
 If not, the server communicates the move to the other player so they can make their move.

+## Gameplay, Game State, and UI

+**Game State Management (continued):**
+* The server updates state (player info, tile placements, game termination state) and communicates it to the clients so they can display the state of the board during gameplay.

+**Input Handling:**
+* Clients allow users to select a column on the board to ‘drop’ their tile.
+Clients enforce the selection is valid (within the board boundaries and in a column that is not full) before communicating the move to the server.

+**Winning Conditions:**
+* Server checks at every move whether a game-over state has been reached.
+Game over states include: a player has won, the game is a draw, or a player has forfeited (when they disconnect prematurely)

+**Game Over Handling:**
+* When the game is determined to be over, the server communicates the winner (or indicates the game is a draw) to the clients.
+To play again, the clients reconnect to the server.

+**User Interface (UI):**
+* The board is displayed to the players with a simple terminal board representation.
+The players have their name and tiles displayed in their assigned colors.
+The players are clearly asked for their name at the beginning of the game and the number that corresponds to the column they want to ‘drop’ their tile into

 ## Technologies used:
 * Python
 * Sockets